haoxsia/haoxsia.github.io/_pages/about.md

 * **08/11/2022** Great news!
 Our manuscript "Magnetically tunable and stable deep-ultraviolet birefringent optics using two-dimensional hexagonal boron nitride" is published online in Nature Nanotechnology! [*Nature Nanotech*, **17**, 1091-1096(2022)](https://www.nature.com/articles/s41565-022-01186-1).
 Thank my advisor Bilu Liu, Baofu Ding and all coauthors for supporting and discussing each step!
 Thank all LDMD group members for helps!
 * **04/16/2022** I'm receiving summer school invites from VU Amsterdam and EPFL-ETHZ.
 It is my great pleasure to have these top universities attention.
-* **02/01/2022** I'm attending a virtual talk by Olivier Arcizet from Neel institute CNRS on a topic of "nanowire dynamics in a 2D force field".
+* **02/01/2022** I'm attending a virtual talk by Olivier Arcizet from Neel institute CNRS on the topic of "nanowire dynamics in a 2D force field".
 * very early ago